nodejs/node/COLLABORATOR_GUIDE.md

 to recommend a single canonical way out of multiple different ones which achieve a particular goal with Node.js.

-In particular, a Runtime deprecation should *not* be added to an API that that requires only trivial maintenance, or only because it has never been documented or has only accidentally been exposed and there is usage of said API in existing ecosystem code.
+A Runtime deprecation should not be added to an API that requires only trivial maintenance.
+A Runtime deprecation should not be added simply because an API has never been documented (or has only accidentally been exposed) if there is significant usage of the API in the ecosystem.

 All Documentation-Only and Runtime deprecations will be assigned a unique identifier that can be used to persistently refer to the deprecation in